 The number of people who have been infected and the number who have died

-According to the online interactive map kept in real time by Johns Hopkins, about 31.08 million people around the globe have been confirmed with the coronavirus and more than 961,200 people have died, as of Sept.
-21. In the U.S., more than 6.81 million have been infected, and about 199,500 people have died.
+According to the online interactive map kept in real time by Johns Hopkins, about 64 million people around the globe have been confirmed with the coronavirus and more than 1.48 million people have died, as of Dec.
+2. In the U.S., more than 13.72 million have been infected, and about 270,600 people have died.

 Overall mortality rate

-If you look at the Johns Hopkins map and divide the number of deaths that have been reported against the number of cases, the mortality rate would be 3.1% globally and 2.9% in the U.S. It’s hard to know, though, if those numbers are 100% accurate considering the data is constantly updated and improved.
+If you look at the Johns Hopkins map and divide the number of deaths that have been reported against the number of cases, the mortality rate would be 2.3% globally and 2.0% in the U.S. It’s hard to know, though, if those numbers are 100% accurate considering the data is constantly updated and improved.
+Some experts, though, claim that the mortality rate, if you include all the asymptomatic people who were never aware they had the coronavirus in the first place, that number drops to 0.65%.

 The World Health Organization said in early March that the mortality rate for coronavirus could be between 3-4% (more specifically about 3.4%), but a more recent study said the mortality rate could be closer to 1.4% in Wuhan, China, where the disease was first diagnosed.